RTEMS/rtems-docs/user/bsps/arm/xilinx-zynqmp-rpu.rst

 Xilinx ZynqMP RPU
 =================

-This BSP supports the Cortex-R5 processor on the Xilinx Zynq UltraScale+ MPSoC platform.
+This BSP supports the Real-time Processing Unit (RPU) on the Xilinx Zynq UltraScale+ MPSoC and RFSoC platforms.
+The RPU has two Cortex-R5 cores which can operate in lock-step or split mode.
 Basic hardware initialization is performed by the Cortex-R5 FSBL and the BSP.
-This BSP supports the GICv2 interrupt controller available to the Cortex-R5 subsystem.
-Since the Cortex-R5 subsystem only varies in speed, this BSP should be functional across all chip variants as well as on Xilinx's QEMU branch.
-SMP operation is not currently supported.
+This BSP supports the GICv2 interrupt controller available to the RPU subsystem.
+Since the RPU subsystem only varies in speed, this BSP should be functional across all chip variants as well as on Xilinx's QEMU branch.
+There are three BSP variants available for
+customization:

+* ``zynqmp_rpu_lock_step``

+* ``zynqmp_rpu_split_0``

+* ``zynqmp_rpu_split_1``

+The ``zynqmp_rpu_lock_step`` BSP variant is intended to be used for the RPU in lock-step mode.
+In this case, the ATCM and BTCM will be used as a combined memory area for code and data.
+The ``zynqmp_rpu_split_0`` and ``zynqmp_rpu_split_1`` BSP variants are intended to be used for the RPU in split mode for core 0 and 1 respectively.
+The core 0 variant initializes the GIC distributor.
+The core 1 variants waits for the GIC distributor initialization done by core 0 during the system initialization.
+The DDR RAM is a shared resource and should be used according to applications-specific requirements.
+The default BSP settings for the DDR RAM usage aimed at testing the BSP variants.

 Clock Driver
 ------------